 - If you do not have symptoms, wait about five days before taking an at-home test.

-- If you do have symptoms and you were exposed to someone with a confirmed case of COVID-19, you can assume you also have the illness since it’s so contagious and omicron is so widespread.
+- If you do have symptoms and you were exposed to someone with a confirmed case of COVID-19, you can assume you also have the illness since it’s contagious.
 If you are assuming you have COVID-19, isolate yourself so you don’t spread the illness.

 “Wait at least 72 hours and ideally five days to get tested unless you have symptoms,” Barron said.

-The reason she recommends waiting to take a test (unless you have symptoms) is because tests can’t immediately pick up COVID-19 infections.
+The reason she recommends waiting to take a test (unless you have symptoms) is that tests can’t immediately pick up COVID-19 infections.

 “Say I had COVID-19, and I coughed on you.
 You’re not suddenly going to be positive in an hour.
-With omicron, the infection ramps up more quickly.
-But, it’s not overnight.
+With some variants, the infection ramps up more quickly.
+But it’s not overnight.
 It still takes a couple of days,” Barron said.

 If you have symptoms, you can go ahead and get a test or simply assume you have COVID-19 and behave accordingly.